severian42/Biomimicry-Machine-Learning/README.md

    <a href="https://colab.research.google.com/drive/1prUh5qkYPTM1zTogIAMjODBWgik_Fe3N?usp=sharing" target="_blank">Try the Immune System Unlearning notebook here</a>

-- (STILL UNDER CONSTRUCTION- Will be realesed soon) **Blackhole Unlearning Notebook**: This notebook explores the gravitational principles of blackholes to inform a novel unlearning algorithm.
+- **Blackhole Unlearning Notebook**: This notebook explores the gravitational principles of blackholes to inform a novel unlearning algorithm.
 The objective is to harness the event-horizon dynamics to redefine data retention and exclusion in model training.

+  <a href="https://colab.research.google.com/drive/1prUh5qkYPTM1zTogIAMjODBWgik_Fe3N?usp=sharing" target="_blank">Try the Blackhole Unlearning notebook here</a>

 Through these notebooks, we aim to provide empirical evidence for the efficacy of integrating biomimetic principles into machine learning algorithms.